amfeld/project-statistik/README.md

 For each project, it calculates:

-- **Money from Customers**: How much you've invoiced customers for this project
+- **Bills to Customers**: How much you've invoiced customers for this project
 - **Money Actually Received**: How much customers have actually paid you
-- **Bills from Vendors**: How much you've paid to suppliers/vendors for this project
+- **Bills from Vendors**: How much is invoiced suppliers/vendors for this project
 - **Task Costs**: Money spent on project tasks and activities
 - **Total Project Costs**: All expenses combined (bills + task costs)
 - **Profit or Loss**: Whether you're making money or losing money on the project